Syllabus for IST 597f:

 Hudlicka, E., & McNeese, M. D. (2002).
 User affective and belief states: Assessment and user interface adaptation.
 Journal of User Modeling and User Adapted Interaction, 12, 1-47.

-St. Amant, R., Horton, T. E., & Ritter, F. E. (in press).
+St. Amant, R., Horton, T. E., & Ritter, F. E. (2007).
 Model-based evaluation of expert cell phone menu interaction.
 Transactions on CHI.
+14(1), Article 1 (May 2007), 24 pages.

 3.4.2 Testing and validating models (read all)